mbroz2/quarkus-workshop-langchain4j/docs/docs/section-1/step-09.md

 ## An AI service to detect prompt injection

 To prevent prompt injection, we will use an AI service to analyze the user's input and detect malicious content.

-==Create the `dev.langchain4j.quarkus.workshop.PromptInjectionDetectionService` class with the following content:==
+Create the `dev.langchain4j.quarkus.workshop.PromptInjectionDetectionService` class with the following content:

 ```java title="PromptInjectionDetectionService.java"
 --8<-- "../../section-1/step-09/src/main/java/dev/langchain4j/quarkus/workshop/PromptInjectionDetectionService.java"